Will I need an Ohio pharmacy license?

 Does Hillcrest Hospital support travel to conferences?

-Hillcrest Hospital will reimburse Pharmacy Practice Residents for travel to and from the ASHP midyear meeting and the Ohio Residency Conference.
+Hillcrest Hospital will reimburse Pharmacy PGY1 residents for travel to and from the ASHP midyear meeting and the Ohio Residency Conference.

 How are residents evaluated?

 Residents are evaluated utilizing Pharmacademic.
-A snap shot evaluation is completed after two weeks into a rotation.
-Summative evaluations are completed within three days of completing a rotation.
-Residents will also be evaluated quarterly by the Program Director, and by preceptors who are working with residents in longitudinal experiences such as research and Ambulatory Medicine.
+An evaluation about the resident’s progress will be done weekly.
+Summative evaluations are completed within 5 days of completing a rotation.
+Residents will also be evaluated quarterly by the Program Director, and by preceptors who are working with residents in longitudinal experiences such as Research and Ambulatory Medicine.

-Residents will be given a pre and a post test for each rotation and a mid year evaluation will be completed to determine the resident’s status in the program.
+Residents will be given a pre and a post test for each rotation to assess their progression in clinical knowledge.

 How often does the resident meet with the RPD?